EigenHermit/get-stamp-of-galaxies/README.md

   > make imcopy

   ### 2. The catalogue must be prepared
-  The catalogue need to contain, at least, the coordinate of source and the name of FITS imaeg.
+  The catalogue need to contain, at least, the coordinates of sources and the name of FITS images.
   We already have a demo catalogue for the user, stored at root directory of our project.

   ### 3. The FITS image must be prepared.